Bundles: a project in one file

 Pack a directory into one Document and ship it as one compressed .prism:

-prism pack site/ site.prism # a tree of html, svg, css and images → one compressed file
+kinogaki pack site/ site.prism # a tree of html, svg, css and images → one compressed file

-prism unpack site.prism out/ # …and back, byte-identical
+kinogaki unpack site.prism out/ # …and back, byte-identical

 Documents and vectors travel structurally; binaries travel byte-exact; the bundle defaults to a compressed binary because that is the right container for image and asset data.
-It is the .usdz / app-bundle / SQLite-as-a-file pattern: a self-contained, compressed, content-addressable project you can move as a single object — and open as one Prism document.
+It is the .usdz / app-bundle / SQLite-as-a-file pattern: a self-contained, compressed, content-addressable project you can move as a single object and open as one Prism Document.

 The payoff compounds with the rest of the model.
 Because the bundle is itself a Document, the contained files are reachable by path, their internal structure is queryable, and an agent can edit a page inside the bundle without unpacking it.
-A project stops being a fragile pile of loose files with implicit relationships and becomes one navigable, linkable, mutable document.
+A project stops being a fragile pile of loose files with implicit relationships and becomes one navigable, linkable, mutable Document.